Justin Herbert Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Season Stats

-- Herbert has thrown for 1,994 yards (284.9 ypg) to lead Los Angeles, completing 63.7% of his passes and recording 16 touchdown passes and six interceptions this season.
+- He has tacked on 81 rushing yards on 23 carries (plus one touchdown), averaging 11.6 yards per game.

-- He's also rushed 23 times for 81 yards and one touchdown, averaging 11.6 yards per game.
+- The Chargers, who rank 18th in the NFL in points scored, have dropped back to pass 63.9% of the time while opting for the ground attack 36.1% of the time.

-- Herbert has thrown 33 passes in the red zone this season, 44.0% of his team's red zone plays.
+- Herbert has attempted 33 of his 281 passes in the red zone, accounting for 44.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Herbert's matchup with the Eagles.